-When the government interferes with the relationship between a parent and a child. it can be just as devastating, if not more so, than a criminal arrest.
-Dependency proceedings, much like criminal cases, involve fundamental rights (your natural rights to your child) - and, as a result, you have certain rights that you should know and understand.
+When the government interferes with the relationship between a parent and a child, it can be just as devastating- if not more so- than a criminal arrest.
+Dependency proceedings, much like criminal cases, involve fundamental rights (your natural right to your child) - and you have rights.

 Petition for Dependency

 Separate from shelter, which deals only with the placement of the child for a specific period of time, a petition for dependency seeks to declare a child dependent upon the State.
 If the child was sheltered outside of their home, this hearing should happen within 21 days.
 If the child remains at home, then the hearing must take place “within a reasonable time period”.
 The Petition is typically filed by the Department of Children and Families, but can be done by a private party in some rare circumstances.